Phoenix Dog Bite Lawyer

 • Public Officials

-How Is Liability for a Dog Bite Proven in Standard Personal Injury Claims?
+How Is Liability for a Dog Bite Proven in Standard Personal Injury Claims in Arizona?

 • Duty of Care – A responsibility to take reasonable precautions to ensure that others aren’t placed in any unnecessary danger or risk.